How is it used?

 Treatment options may include lifestyle changes such as diet or exercise programs or lipid-lowering drugs such as statins.
 The treatment target for LDL cholesterol is <2.0 mmol/L.

 When is it requested?

 LDL cholesterol levels are ordered as part a lipid profile, along with total cholesterol, HDL cholesterol (HDL-C), and triglycerides.
-This profile may be used as a screening test in a healthy person as part of a routine physical examination.
+This profile may be used as a screening test in a healthy person as part of a routine physical examination, for Aboriginal and Torres Strait Islander adults aged 35 years and over and otherwise adults aged 45 years and over.
+Then they should be assessed regularly depending on the risk.
 A lipid profile may be requested on someone who has had a high screening cholesterol to see if the total cholesterol is elevated because of too much LDL-C and on those who have one or more major risk factors for heart disease.
-LDL-C may also be requested at regular intervals to evaluate the success of lipid-lowering lifestyle changes such as diet and exercise or to determine the effectiveness of drug therapy such as statins.
+LDL-C may also be requested at regular intervals to evaluate the success of lipid-lowering lifestyle changes such as diet and exercise or to determine the effectiveness of drug therapy such as .

 Measurement of LDL-C generally requires an 8 - 12 hour fast — meaning that you must not eat or drink anything that has calories for 12 hours before your blood is drawn.
 You may drink water.
 This is because LDL-C is usually calculated from the results of other tests, including triglycerides, that require fasting.
 This result may be reported as 'calculated LDL-C'.
 Some laboratories can measure LDL-C directly using a special technology and fasting is not necessary.
 This test is usually called 'direct LDL-C'.